Meet The Wealthiest Person In Every US State

 Source: Wealth-X

-Tom Benson is the owner of the New Orleans Saints and New Orleans Hornets, as well as a 26-story office building, New Orleans Fox affiliate, and auto dealerships.

-The 87-year-old is married with three children, and is well-known for his 'Benson Boogie' victory dances after Saints' home wins.

-James 'Jim' Justice II is the founder of the James C. Justice Companies, which owns resorts as well as coal-mining operations that are currently facing various legal actions.
+James 'Jim' Justice II is the founder of the James C. Justice Companies, which own resorts as well as coal-mining operations, which are currently facing multiple lawsuits, according to the Associated Press.

-The 63-year-old is married with two children, and donated $US25 million to the Boy Scouts of America in 2011 to build a 10,600-acre reserve near his home.
+The 62-year-old is married with two children, and pledged to donate $US25 million to the Boy Scouts of America last year.

-In 2013, 71-year-old Stiller decided to leave the board after a series of poor investment decisions (including in Krispy Kreme), but remains in an advisory capacity.

-58-year-old Jonathan Nelson is the CEO of Providence Equity Partners.
-The firm, founded in 1989, mainly buys media and telecom companies.

 Source: Wealth-X